moinwiki/moin/docs/devel/development.rst

 * flask as framework

-  - flask-script for command line scripts
+  - flask cli and click for command line interface
   - flask-babel / babel / pytz for i18n/l10n
   - flask-theme for theme switching
   - flask-caching as cache storage abstraction